greg7mdp/rippled/docs/sidechain/spec.md

 transactions were submitted from the same account (the door account) this presented a challenge for transaction throughput as the XRP ledger limits the number of transactions an account can submit in a single ledger.

-Another minor variation on the current design involves how signature rewards are collected.
-It would be nice if the rewards could be distributed on the destination chain.
-However, this is challenging, since the funds for rewards are collected on the source chain.
-A design was considered where the funds were distributed on the destination chain in the form of a token that could be redeemed on the source chain for reward funds held in trust.
-However, the current scheme seems much simpler.